-Spokane County Search and Rescue is an all volunteer, non-profit, search and rescue unit operating under the authority of the Spokane County Sherrif's Department.
-The Spokane County Sherrif's Department assigns one full-time Deputy to the unit whose primary function is to coordinate the unit, oversee training and manage search and rescue operations.
+Spokane County Search and Rescue is an all volunteer, non-profit, search and rescue program operating under the authority of the Spokane County Sheriff's Office (SCSO).
+The SCSO assigns one full-time Deputy to the unit whose primary function is to coordinate the unit, oversee training and manage search and rescue operations.

 Frequently Asked Questions (FAQs)

 How many different teams comprise Spokane County Search and Rescue?

 Currently, we have a general SAR team, Inland Northwest Search and Rescue (includes Mountain Rescue), Winter Knights and Intermountain Search Dogs.
 Find out more here.

 What is the time commitment to be a SAR Team Member?
 Team members are required to keep all classes/certifications up to date to maintain membership.
 See Join SAR for the list of requirements.
 Individual teams may require additional training hours to remain on their rosters.

 When is SAR Academy?
 SAR Academy is offered once a year.
 The next class is tentatively scheduled to start towards the end of 2018 or at the beginning of 2019.